These Paleo Coconut Flour Pancakes are delicious!

 Paleo Coconut Flour Pancakes:

 As you may know, it’s not easy finding a good gluten-free, easy, coconut flour pancake recipe!
 Until now, that is.
-The original recipe was adapted from Goop.
 The objective is fluffy, tasty and healthier pancakes that just happen to be grain, gluten and dairy free.

 I have tried many gluten free pancake recipes and there was always something wrong, too thin, broke apart easily, the taste was off weird consistency.
 You get the idea.
 I have made quite a few batches of these beauties and they come out great every time.